-- 26. Guns are not to be held unless for an emergency or hunting for food.
+- 25. Guns are not to be held unless for an emergency or hunting for food.
 However, they are not to be aimed in anybody's direction or at any dog.
-If a gun were to be held in the absence of an emergency or game animal, the participant will be penalized and may be disqualified depending on the reason for holding the firearm. - 27.
-Dogs must be tied up when stopping for the night, preferably using chains, so that they don't get loose and cause disturbance with other teams. - 28.
-Only the dog owner himself and his partner are entitled to feed his dogs.
+If a gun were to be held in the absence of an emergency or game animal, the participant will be penalized and may be disqualified depending on the reason for holding the firearm. - 26.
+Dogs must be tied up when stopping for the night, preferably using chains, so that they don't get loose and cause disturbance with other teams.

+27. Only the dog owner himself and his partner are entitled to feed his dogs.
 However, a team may share its dog food supplies with others.

 NOTE: Any food should properly be put away each day to keep other dogs from it and so as not to attract wild animals.
+We also request that mushers properly pack and mark their food supplies, so to avoid any confusion.

-- 29. Any complaints must be presented directly to the officials, whom will then bring it about with the teams concerned, if necessary. - 30.
+- 28. Any complaints must be presented directly to the officials, whom will then bring it about with the teams concerned, if necessary. - 29.
 No intoxicating substances will be tolerated during the race.
 Any participant found under the influence of such substances during the race will be automatically disqualified.